zserub/vscode-cloner/README.md

 ## Knowns issues
 - If you use `Alt + Tab` to switch to the targeted application and your cursor is not automatically in the writable area (ie. you can't type), the script will not work.
 - If there is an issue with the settings.json file, no error message will be displayed and the program won't execute.
 Log probably stays empty.
+- Encoding has to be the same.
+For example if you copy from `UTF-8 with BOM` to simple UTF-8 you will get strange characters.